In order to get your financial aid award package all of the following criteria must be met.

-New students accepted through Early Action who complete their FAFSA by Oct .1 will receive an award letter in Jan.
+New students accepted through Early Action who complete a FAFSA will receive an award letter in January.

-New Students accepted through Regular Decision who complete their FAFSA by the March 1 priority deadline will receive an award letter in March.
+New students accepted through Regular Decision who complete a FAFSA by the March 1 priority deadline will receive an award letter in March.

 Returning students must:

-Returning students registered for the upcoming semester who complete the FAFSA as soon as possible after Oct.
-1 and before the March 1 priority deadline, will receive an award letter via their university email by the end of June (provided ALL requirements above are met).
+Returning students registered for the upcoming semester who complete the FAFSA before the March 1 priority deadline, will receive an award letter via their university email once the Board of Trustees votes on tuition, which is generally in June or July (provided ALL requirements above are met).

 Students applying after March 1 who meet all the above requirements, receive aid as funds become available.